In this guide, we explain what an Audi check engine light means and go over the common problems that may trigger an Audi Check Engine Light (CEL).

 - Connect the black clamp (-) to the negative terminal.

 - Allow the battery to charge for a few hours.
 Monitor the vehicle for the first couple of hours and do not leave the vehicle unattended.
-If the battery overheats during charging disconnect the charger immediately.
+Suppose the battery overheats during charging; disconnect the charger immediately.
 We recommend using a Smart Charger to prevent the battery from overheating.
-If your Audi battery is completely dead it can take more than five hours to charge the battery.
+If your Audi battery is completely dead, it can take more than five hours to charge the battery.

 If your Audi battery died because you forgot the lights or the radio on, it doesn't mean that you need to replace the battery.
 To fix this problem, charge the battery using a trickle charger.
 A trickle charger provides a small current that brings the battery back to a fully charged state.